wirrunna/CamillaDSP-Building-a-Config/README.md

 ### Measuring setup with REW.

-REW is both a signal generator and measurement processing system.
-1. REW output setup.
-This is where we define the sweep - frequency range, length of sweep and level.

 So with REW running on a PC we have to get the signal to CamillaDSP and routed to the amplifier / speaker.

 Two basic options, an analog signal out of the headset jack into an analog input on the USB Audio Interface or a digital signal via USB straight to the Raspberry Pi running CamillaDSP.